fienvh/uit-documentatie/content/authentication-authorisation/latest/authentication-via-useraccesstoken.md

 The oAuth request cycle is as follows:

-1. Get a request token from UiTiD
+1. Get a request token from UiTiD.
-2. Ask the user for authorization by sending it to UiTiD
+2. Ask the user for authorization by sending it to UiTiD.
-3. Redeem the request token for an access token at UiTiD
+3. Redeem the request token for an access token at UiTiD.

 Then, the access token + secret is used to sign requests.